Delray Beach Florida

 It’s still a favorite place for spirits of owners, employees and those who like to party!

 Colony Hotel and Cabaña is a hotel that is “rich in history, service and style!”
 (Colony Hotel and Cabaña website).

 The rooms also shine with the original decor.
-All seventy guest rooms have wooden shutters, Dade County pine floors, and their original furniture; decorated with tropical fabrics and colors and original artwork from Florida artists.
+All seventy guest rooms have wooden shutters, Dade County pine floors, and their original furniture, decorated with tropical fabrics and colors and original artwork from Florida artists.

 It is also a popular place for club members and hotel guests to hold social events.
-Their website states, “The Club offers a beautiful setting with spectacular ocean views for a variety of events, sunset cocktail parties, dinners, beach weddings and receptions.
+The hotel website states, “The Club offers a beautiful setting with spectacular ocean views for a variety of events, sunset cocktail parties, dinners, beach weddings and receptions.
 We will work to personalize your arrangements for you.”

-An elevator that was run by staff is one of many conveniences provided.
 Hampton ran his hotel until 1935, when he sold it to the father, son and daughter-in-law team, Charles and George and Agnes Bowden, who changed its name to Colony Hotel.

-These infamous guests behaved themselves in Delray and didn’t leave any bodies of enemies on the beach, or conduct mob business on the hotel property.
+Fortunately, these infamous guests behaved themselves in Delray and didn’t leave any bodies of enemies on the beach, or conduct mob business on the hotel property.